 Scores will be based 100% on presentation scores.
+During the Global Final round, the question and answer period will be fifteen minutes.
 Global judges will assess the presentation score using Appendix D. In the event a tie, the winner will be determined as per Appendix F.